Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 AngleOfEscape is the angle relative to the enemy that is set when going from "attack mode" to "escape mode".
 It is set once when entering escape mode, and does not adjust to enemy movements.
-By default, it is set to AngleBeforeTurn (and follows the same rules).
+By default, it is set to 0, which means to keep flying in the original direction.
 You can set it to anything you like though, for example "AngleOfEscape = 90" will turn off at 90 degrees, or "AngleOfEscape = 180" will have the vehicle try to turn around.
 Note that if the steering system has other priorities, this escape angle is likely to be ignored.